-{\bf Self Comparison} In the experiment, we try different anchor settings to see the influence on performance of our model.
+{\bf Self Comparison} In the experiment, we try different anchor settings to see the influence on our model's performance.
 Two different anchor sizes are used including $12\times12$ and $24\times24$.
-From Table \ref{results} and Fig. \ref{mrfppi}, we can conclude that the anchor size is an important hyperparameter for network training.
-A proper anchor size will provide better priors for regression, which reduce the difficulty for training.
+From Table \ref{vmrdresults}, we can conclude that the anchor size is an important hyperparameter for network training.
 Besides, value of $k$ will also influence final results.
-Larger $k$ will reduce the difference between oriented anchors and matched ground truth grasp rectangles.
-It will reduce the difficulty of regression.
-However, it will also bring more hard examples for graspable classification.
-Therefore, A proper $k$ is preferred to bring a good performance.
-We also trained our network with higher resolution inputs (Hi-res).
-The shorter sides of input images are changed from 600 to 800.
-Results demonstrate that high resolution inputs also help to improve model performance especially the miss rate by with a little loss of speed.
+Larger $k$ will reduce the difference between oriented anchors and matched ground truth grasp rectangles and therefore, reduce the difficulty of regression.
+However, it will also lead to more hard negatives for graspable classification.
+Therefore, a proper $k$ is preferred to result in a good performance.

-{\bf Visualization of Results} Visualization of detection results is shown in Fig. \ref{resultp}.
-In each image, every detected object is shown with the grasp with highest graspable score.
-From Fig. \ref{resultp}(a) we can see that our proposed method in object overlapping scenes can successfully predict the grasp belonging to each target without being confused by grasps belonging to other objects.
-Incorrect examples are shown in Fig. \ref{resultp}(b).
-These examples demonstrate that an excessive overlap between objects can invalidate our proposed algorithm, especially when the overlap is between two objects belonging to the same category (the first two columns).
-Besides, objects with similar appearance can confuse the object detector as shown in the third column.
-The notebook seems like a wallet, which makes difficulty for object detection.
-We will try to solve such kinds of problems in our future work.